-There are occasions in life where the Lord provides for our needs using methods that may seem strange to us!
+There are occasions in life where the Lord supplies our needs using methods that may seem strange to us!
 No, He doesn’t always use ravens as he did with Elijah, but there are other ways that are out of the ordinary.

-What ever your need is in life, if a raven brings it to you, go ahead, receive it with gratitude, and thank the Lord.
+What ever your need is in life, if a raven brings it to you, go ahead, receive it with gratitude, and thank the Lord for it.

 1Kings 17:6 And the ravens brought him bread and flesh in the morning, and bread and flesh in the evening; and he drank of the brook.

 This post has been entered in Ann Kroeker’s, Food on Fridays at http://annkroeker.com/

 Do visit her site and gather up some delicious and nutritious recipes.